 thee I make the pasch with my dis-ciples.
 Ps.
 The heavens shew forth. (xviij.)
-[41].
+[40].

-\tilde{V} .
-Take not away my soul, O God, with the wicked.
-1166.
+V. Take not away my soul, O God, with the wicked.
+1174.

-\blacksquare [The Gospel]19 According to Matthew xxj.
+\blacksquare [The Gospel]26 According to Matthew xxj.
 (1-2.)

-T that time.
+T that time,

+When Jesus

-When Jesus drew nigh unto Jerusalem, and was come to Bethphage, unto mount followeth.
+drew nigh unto

+Jerusalem, and was

+come to Bethphage, unto mount

 Olivet, then he sent two disciples, saying to them: Go ye into the village that is over against you, and immediately you shall find an ass tied, and a colt with her: loose them and bring them to me.
-And that which willed to come on an ass and to be called by the crowd king, and also to be praised, that instructed even by this everyone might acknowledge him to be the Christ whom afore time the promised prophecy had designated was the one to come thusly.
-He willed to come five days before the pasch, as we have learned from the Gospel of John, that by this too he might shew himself to be the spotless lamb: which would take away the sins of the world.
+And that which followeth.

+A Homily of the Venerable Bede, Priest.
+(24. Book 1. of Homilies.)27 called by the crowd king, and also to be praised, that instructed even by this everyone might acknowledge him to be the Christ whom afore time the promised prophecy had designated was the one to come thusly.
+He willed to come five days before the pasch, as we have learned from the Gospel of John, that by this too he might shew himself to be the spotless Lamb: which would take away the sins of the world.
 But thou.